 Dr. Patrick Garner has taught communication at Harding for 38 years.
 Besides being a classroom teacher in the Department of Communication, he is also a teacher and one of the founding participants in the Honors College.
 Dr. Garner also directs the forensics program and the undergraduate fellowships program.
 His academic interests include interpersonal communication, nonverbal behavior, persuasion, small group communication, and the effects of technology on interpersonal behavior.
 In the Honors College his course emphasizes the development of postmodern thought as well as the effects of present and future technology on culture.
 He planned and helped execute a ground-breaking intersession course last May on the origins and diffusion of coffee.
 The class was conducted in Ethiopia, Oman, Turkey and France.
 He has been married to the former Mona Lee Moore for 38 years, having four children and eight grandchildren.
 He is an elder at the Downtown Church of Christ.

 A graduate of Abilene Christian University, Dr. Hoggatt has worked as a television news producer, reporter and anchor at stations in West Texas.
 He has served as an announcer and manager at a number of radio stations.
 His video production experience has included the production of documentaries in Israel, Greece, Turkey and England.
 Dr. Hoggatt teaches broadcast journalism and radio production courses.
-He serves as the adviser for broadcast journalism majors and sponsors the university chapter of Radio Television Digital News Association.
+He serves as the advisor for broadcast journalism majors and sponsors the university chapter of Radio Television Digital News Association.
 He also manages the university radio stations KVHU 95.3 and AM1660.